 What can individuals do to protect themselves?

-Healthy habits can help prevent the spread of coronavirus and other respiratory viruses:
+Everyone should practice the following healthy habits to help prevent the spread of coronavirus and other respiratory viruses:

 - Wash hands often with soap and water for at least 20 seconds

 - Avoid touching your eyes, nose, and mouth

 - Cover coughs and sneezes